shirishpatil85/next-js-crud-sample/README.md

 createWrapper(makeStore)  --> Use next-redux-wrapper to wrap the store

-hydrate from next-redux-wrapper--> add to reducer file , intial action with no specific action
+hydrate from next-redux-wrapper--> add to reducer file , intial action with no specific client action

 <br/>